 Chutney is one of the basic yet versatile recipes in South Indian cuisine.
 Yet chutneys come in various flavor and texture.
 I am sharing one such recipe with Bell Pepper that pairs well with rice or Indian flatbread or dosas too.

-In a hot pan, add 1-2 tbsp oil.
+In a hot pan, add 1-2 tablespoon oil.
 When it heats up, add Bengal gram.As they turn golden, add urad dal and red chilies and saute for 30 seconds.

 Follow up with grated garlic cloves and saute for 30 seconds.
 Add onion and saute for a minute.